ProgrammingBotsInBinary/CIS-427-Program2/README.md

 Once downloaded, Use WinSCP or something similar (SSH Client) to transfer the files to your UMICH server.
 (Make sure to transfer all four files)

-Once transfered, your going to need to compiple the .cpp files.
+Once transfered, your going to need to compile the .cpp files.
 To do so its very simple

 client.cpp
 > g++ client.cpp -o client